divadsn/blog/_posts/2016-11-08-hello-there.md

 category: general
 image: 2016-11-08.jpg
 ---
 I’m so happy to introduce you my new website.
 It’s not about the fancy cool effects, it is not about shiny design, it’s purely about the content that I would like to share with you.
-After a long time of working with Java, PHP and JavaScript programming languages and tools like Git I found out that It gives me a massive pleasure to share knowledge, so I decided to run this blog.
+After a long time of working with Java, PHP and JavaScript programming languages and tools like Git I found out that It gives me a massive pleasure to share my knowledge, so I decided to run this blog.

 ## Technically about this website